Preference-based Centrality and Ranking in General Metric Spaces: Theoretical Properties

-Proposition~\ref{prop:1d-radial-theta} shows that, under reflection symmetry, the calibrated population score depends only on the distance to the center and decreases monotonically as one moves away from $\mu$.
-Consequently, $\theta^\star$ is maximized at the symmetry center $\mu$ and induces the canonical one-dimensional center--outward ordering.
-Importantly, this structural characterization holds regardless of whether the BTL working model correctly specifies the underlying preference probabilities, demonstrating that the proposed calibration preserves the intrinsic geometry implied by distributional symmetry.
+Proposition~\ref{prop:1d-radial-theta} shows that, under reflection symmetry, the calibrated population score depends only on distance to the center and decreases monotonically as one moves away from $\mu$.
+Thus, the M-projection preserves the intrinsic symmetry and recovers the canonical one-dimensional center--outward ordering.